+This program will help you become familiar with the SRJC Libraries and will introduce you to basic library research tools.
 Doyle Library also offers an audio tour that will introduce you to the physical layout of the building, hours, services, and borrowing policies.
-To access the Doyle Library iPod tour, take your photo student ID card to the Periodicals Desk on the second floor in Doyle Library.
+To access the iPod tour, take your photo student ID card to the Periodicals Desk on the second floor in Doyle Library.

-- The LIBRARY CATALOG (SMART SEARCH) exercise will help you learn to use the online catalog to find a book.
+The LIBRARY CATALOG (SMART SEARCH) exercise will help you learn to use the online catalog to find a book.
 The catalog can be searched from anywhere you have access to the Internet, whether on or off campus.

-- Search for information with FINDING ARTICLES USING SMART SEARCH to help you locate magazine and journal articles on particular topics.
+Search for information with FINDING ARTICLES USING SMART SEARCH to help you locate magazine and journal articles on particular topics.